junwai/Game/Game Rules.md

 - Attunement:
 - 1| Mana Leech: Deal 1 Piercing, Wounding Damage.
 Regain 2 Health.
 Requires Line of Sight.
 Special.
 Cooldown
-- 2| Phase: When attacked, gain +3 Evasion for that Attack only.
+- 2| Phase: When attacked, gain +3 Evasion for this combat interaction.
 You may use this ability as a reaction against Wounding damage.
 Treat the incoming Wounding damage as a 6 Hit attack and roll Evasion against it.
 Reaction
 - 3| Substitute: When your Elite should lose Health, instead take the Health from a Common and switch places with that Common.
 Reaction
 - 4| Aether Beam: 4+X Damage Ranged Attack, where X is Attunement.
 Special.
 Cooldown.
 - 5| Channel: Commons within cast range may be used as cast points for spells.
 Cast point may chain and use multiple Commons within each other’s cast range.
 A channeled Common uses its line of sight.
 Passive